avaneev/prvhash/README.md

 likely has a random-logarithmic PDF of timing.

-Even though a formal proof is not yet available, the author assumes this hash function can compete with widely-used SHA2 and SHA3 family of hash functions, while at the same time offering a considerably higher performance and scalability.
+Even though a formal proof is not yet available, the author assumes this hash function can compete with widely-used SHA2 and SHA3 families of hash functions while at the same time offering a considerably higher performance and scalability.
 When working in open systems, supplying a secret seed is not a requirement for this hash function.